 - (a) Required Items.
 The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - (2) unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se. - (b) Conventional Filing.
-Any attorney or party may file a new case by mailing or personally delivering to the Clerk of Court each of the required items.
-All required items must be received simultaneously; otherwise, one or more items may be returned without filing or other record of submission.
-Documents may be submitted either in paper form or in PDF form on disk or CD-ROM.
-The filing date will be the date of the clerk's receipt of the required materials.
-A Notice of Electronic Filing will be electronically issued to registered users and mailed or otherwise delivered to counsel or parties who are not registered users.
-For purposes of commencing a new action pursuant to this Rule, an attorney need not move for leave to file the complaint conventionally and need not file a notice of conventional filing.
+Any attorney or party may file a new case by mailing or personally delivering to the Clerk of Court each of the required items in paper form.
+All required items must be received simultaneously; otherwise, items may be returned without filing or other record of submission.
+The filing date will be the date of the clerk's receipt of all required materials.
+For purposes of commencing a new action pursuant to this Rule, an attorney need not move for leave to file the complaint conventionally and need not file a notice of conventional filing. - (c) Electronic Filing.
+Any attorney or party who is authorized to file documents with the Court electronically may file a new case by following procedures established by the Clerk of Court and published on the Court's website, www.mtd.uscourts.gov.
+Failure to comply with the Clerk's procedures may result in deletion of the case.